jayathriPrasha/handwriting-recognition-system/README.md

 # handwriting-recognition-system

-Overcoming handwriting recognition challenges in an online environment is a multifaceted problem.
-Improve 75% accuracy of handwriting recognition for grammar check
+Overcoming elementary level students handwriting recognition challenges in an online environment is a multifaceted problem.
+Improve 75% accuracy of handwriting recognition.
+In additional garmmer check also can do.

 *How  this implement
 Creating a system diagram for this script involves illustrating the main components and their interactions.
 Here's a simplified system diagram for the image segmentation script: